by Diane Spicer

 Caches make sense as long as you've:

-So be sure to map out resupply opportunities, factoring into account shorter store hours in rural communities, holidays and week-ends when stores will be closed, and how much effort it will be to arrive there during store hours.
+So be sure to map out resupply opportunities, factoring into account shorter store hours in rural communities, holidays and week-ends when stores will be closed.

 Again, this takes dedicated effort and time, but it's well worth it for a successful backpacking trip.
 The weight of your gear is not your only consideration as a backpacker.